 What to do from the beginning

 While we used different methods at different stages, there were some things we did throughout that helped to let our kids know that we didn’t mess around when it came to sleep.
 It was almost as though our parent brains shut down once we put the kids to bed, and we didn’t react kindly when the kids invaded our adult time.
 We made sure not to reward them for that.
 They never, ever got to stay up after getting out of bed.
 We didn’t chat with them or make them feel welcome.
 If that sounds harsh, so be it.
 Being a parent is hard enough without also being a walking zombie.

 Set yourself up for success.
 Be consistent.
 Don’t bluff.
 Have a good bedtime routine that doesn’t change from night to night or person to person.
-Try to anticipate what they’ll need from you in the middle of the night, and solve it.
-Leave a sippy cup of water next to their bed.
+Try to anticipate what they’ll need from you in the middle of the night, whatever their age, and solve it: leave a sippy cup of water next to their bed.
 Scatter pacifiers everywhere.
 Make a trail of nightlights to the bathroom.

 I can’t remember where I picked the first two methods up (the third was my own idea).
-I probably saw them on either Dr. Phil or Super Nanny or Oprah (I watched a ton of TV before Social Media was a thing).
+I probably saw them on either Dr. Phil or Supernanny or Oprah (I watched a ton of TV before Social Media was a thing).
 And while I probably changed some details and put my own spin on them, they were not my ideas.
-I would love to give proper credit, so if anyone knows where they came from I’m happy to add that info to this post!Here are three methods to get your kids to stay in their beds!
-Click To Tweet
+But they worked!Here are three methods to get your kids to stay in their beds! #sleep #kids #parenting

 Method One: How To Make A Toddler Stay In Bed

 Is your toddler getting out of bed repeatedly?
 Are you ready to tear your hair out?